 “Looks like Bobby Riggs is about to lose to her again.”

-20. Tom Seaver, Bob Griese, Earl Monroe, Screwball
+Tom Seaver, Bob Griese, Earl Monroe, Screwball

 Another Hasbro product, Screwball was a puzzle that was “easy to take apart, but hard to put back together.”
-Hasbro, never a company to go with a subtle message, brings together a baseball player (Tom Seaver), football player (Bob Griese), and basketball player (Earl Monroe) to try to solve the puzzle.
-Of course, they can’t, and they’re easily beaten by the skinny nerdy kid at the end of the row.
+Hasbro, never a company to go with a subtle message, brings together a baseball player (Tom Seaver), a football player (Bob Griese), and a basketball player (Earl Monroe) to try to solve the puzzle.
+Of course, they can’t, and they’re easily beaten by the skinny, nerdy kid at the end of the row.

-There’s a sweet twist at the end when all the ball players crowd around the guy asking for his autograph and to “get one for my mother.”
+There’s a sweet twist at the end when all the ball players crowd around the guy, asking for his autograph and to “get one for my mother.”

 Sadly, Screwball didn’t succeed.
 I wonder if that’s because it was literally a ball full of screws – sort of a mother’s nightmare.